How To Open A Dispensary In Maine

 - Allows adult use for those not participating in Maine’s medical cannabis program.

 - Legally grow and possess personal

 - 10% tax on commercial cannabis sales

-- It is left to the local municipalities to regulate, control, and probit operations of cannabis businesses
+- It is left to the local municipalities to regulate, control, and prohibit operations of cannabis businesses

-Sales were supposed to start Q2 2020 but due to a series of mainly cov-id related delays, the Maine Office of Marijuana Policy finally announced that retail sales would begin on October 9th, 2020.
+Sales were supposed to start Q2 2020, but due to a series of mainly COVID-19 related delays, the Maine Office of Marijuana Policy finally announced that retail sales would begin on October 9th, 2020.

 Steps to Get a Cannabis License

 - Cultivation Facilities